Buffalo Bills vs. Houston Texans NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Over/under insights

-- Buffalo and its opponents have scored at least 47 points -- this matchup's over/under -- just one time this season.
+- Buffalo and its opponents have combined for 47 points -- this matchup's over/under -- only once this year.

 - Houston's games have gone over 47 points in two opportunities this season.